Antenatal Health Card (Helsekort for gravide)

 What is an antenatal health card?

-The antenatal health card is a medical record on paper and a link between you, the doctor, the midwife and the hospital.
+The health card for pregnant women is a document that acts as a link between you, your doctor, the midwife and the hospital.
 The card ensures that everyone receives the same information about you and your child’s health, as well as any special needs you may have.
 You decide what information you wish to provide.

 During your pregnancy, you must take your card with you to all consultations and examinations with your GP, midwife, hospital and other healthcare services you come into contact with.
 You must also take your card to the maternity ward when you go there.